tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the Preprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. An optional prefix to indicate the exact scan identifiers to base the extraction of the inclusive mask on.
 Enter r for the realigned functional images.
-3. The last input asks whether an across-subjects inclusive mask needs to be constructed.
-Enter 1 for yes or 0 for no.

 ### 2.3 Framewise displacement

 The extraction of framewise displacement (FD) data is conducted using [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 The MATLAB function that is responsible for the extraction process is called [FrameWiseDisplacement.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FrameWiseDisplacement.m), and makes use of the y_FD_Jenkinson.m script of the [DPARSF](http://rfmri.org/DPARSF) software package.
-The DPARSF function calculates the framewise displacement data using the [Jenkinson](https://pdfs.semanticscholar.org/291c/9d66cf886ed27d89dc03d42a4612b66ab007.pdf) method, based on the motion parameter estimates generated by the realignment procedure in [SPM12]((https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)) (see section 2.1).
+The DPARSF function calculates the framewise displacement data using the [Jenkinson](https://pdfs.semanticscholar.org/291c/9d66cf886ed27d89dc03d42a4612b66ab007.pdf) method, based on the motion parameter estimates generated by the realignment procedure in [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) (see section 2.1).

 Enter the following code in the console to extract the FD Jenkinson data: